How to Compare Decimals? (+FREE Worksheet!)

 For comparing decimals:

-- Step 1: First, compare the integers parts.
+- Step 1: First, compare the integer parts.
 In this case, the number is larger if the integer part is larger.

-- Step 2: If the number of digits in the integer part of two decimal numbers were equal to each other, compare the digits in order from the left in such a way that first compare tenth, then hundredths, then thousandths, and so on.
-The first digit that was different indicates the larger and smaller number.
+- Step 2: If the number of digits in the integer part of two decimal numbers were equal to each other, compare the digits in order from the left in such a way that first compares tenth, then hundredths, then thousandths, and so on.
+The different first digit indicates the larger and smaller number.

 - Note: To compare numbers, use these symbols: Equal to \(=\), Less than \(<\), Greater than \(>\) Greater than or equal \(\geq\), Less than or equal \(\leq\)